 (c) Metals like calcium and magnesium are never found in their free state in nature.

-• It does not conduct electricity in solid state because ions are not free to move.
+- It does not conduct electricity in a solid state because ions are not free to move.

-• It conducts electricity in molten state because ions are free to move.
+- It conducts electricity in a molten state because ions are free to move.

-(b) It is due to formation of oxide layer on its surface which makes it passive (less reactive) HNO3 is good oxidising agent.
+(b) It is due to the formation of an oxide layer on its surface which makes it passive (less reactive) HNO3 is a good oxidising agent.

-Q.2. (a) What is reactivity series?
-How does the reactivity series help in predicting the relative activity of various metal?
+Q 2. (a) What is reactivity series?
+How does the reactivity series help in predicting the relative activity of various metals?

-(b) The metals in the middle of reactivity series are obtained from their ores by chemical reduction with suitable reducing agent, e.g.
+(b) The metals in the middle of the reactivity series are obtained from their ores by chemical reduction with a suitable reducing agent, e.g.

-The metals at the top of series are obtained by electrolytic reduction of their molten orc.
+The metals at the top of the series are obtained by electrolytic reduction of their molten orc.